nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `list -t friend` Lists out all contacts containing the tag "friend"
 * `list -n alice -t friend` Lists out all contacts whose name is "Alice" and have the "friend" tag
 * `list --any -n alice -t friend` Lists out all contacts whose name is "Alice" or who have the "friend" tag
-* `list --partial -n alice -t friend` Lists out all contacts whose name contain "Alice" and who have tags that contain "friend"
+* `list --exact -n alice -t friend` Lists out all contacts whose name contain "Alice" and who have tags that contain "friend"
-* `list --partial --any -n alice -t friend` Lists out all contacts whose name contain "Alice" or who have tags that contain "friend"
+* `list --exact --any -n alice -t friend` Lists out all contacts whose name contain "Alice" or who have tags that contain "friend"

 ### Finding tags : `tags`